Galaxy S22 developer options let you access some hidden or advanced or experimental features of your Galaxy S22, S22+ and S22 Ultra.

 For example, by default, the sensors off button (which turns off all sensors on Galaxy S22) is not available for users.
 However, you can enable it here, and it will be available in the Galaxy S22 Quick settings panel, as shown in the following two screenshots.

 The following 21 entries, as shown in the following 4 screenshots, are under the debugging group of Galaxy S22 developer options.
 They offer many debugging options for app developers.

 USB debugging is one of the most used Galaxy S22 developer options.

 Technically, once enabled, Galaxy S22 and the development machine (usually a PC/laptop) can communicate with each other.

-If you want to run an ABD command on Galaxy S22 through the USB connection, you must enable USB debugging.
+If you want to run an ADB command on Galaxy S22 through the USB connection, you must enable USB debugging.

 15. Revoke USB debugging authorizations